FRTNX/bio-digestor-sim/README.md

 ```
 uvicorn main:app --port 8001
 ```
 Of course as of June 1 the code base isn't ready for these magic spells.
 These commands will come into play from June 3, but you'll never need to run them yourself.
 The information here is purely for your curiosity Kudzai.
-The final product will just involve you opening a web browswer.
+The final product will just involve you opening a web browser.